 Passionate.
 Personalized.
 Purpose-Driven.

-Littlejohn Law is a Civil Rights and Criminal Defense law firm that handles cases throughout the state.
+At Littejohn Law, PLLC, we remain dedicated to our unwavering mission to provide strong legal advocacy throughout the state of North Carolina.
 With focused dedication, thorough preparation, and effective advocacy, we stand ready to help clients navigate challenging and stressful circumstances.

 Micheal L. Littlejohn Jr.